An Empirical Bayes Method for Chi-Squared Data: Interpretation of Posterior Mean Estimates

-then $E(\lambda|x)$ dominates $E(\lambda|x')$ with posterior probability at least 90\%.
-The `at least' in the statement is not only because $E(\lambda|x)$ is at least as high as the upper limit of the posterior interval at $x'$ but also because it is higher than those values between the lower limit and zero.
-Thus the concerned posterior probability is actually close to $95\%$.
+then $E_k(\lambda|x)$ dominates $E_k(\lambda|x')$ with posterior probability at least 90\%.
+The `at least' here is because $E_k(\lambda|x)$ is at least as high as the upper limit of the interval at $x'$ and thus the concerned posterior probability is actually close to $95\%$. \\

+{\it One interval estimate above another}\\ The strongest possible type of results considered in this section is when the posterior interval at $x$ is entirely above that at the other value $x'$.
+It indicates that except for a small bottom portion, the former posterior distribution has all its values larger than all values except for a small top portion of the latter posterior distribution.